Myelography

-Myelography is a type of radiographic examination that uses a contrast medium to detect pathology of the spinal cord, including the location of a spinal cord injury, cysts, and tumors.
+Myelography is a type of radiographic examination that uses a contrast medium (e.g. iodised oil) to detect pathology of the spinal cord, including the location of a spinal cord injury, cysts, and tumors.
 Historically the procedure involved the injection of a radiocontrast agent into the cervical or lumbar spine, followed by several X-ray projections.
 Today, myelography has largely been replaced by the use of MRI scans, although the technique is still sometimes used under certain circumstances – though now usually in conjunction with CT rather than X-ray projections.

 Types

 Cervical myelography

 This procedure is used to look for the level of where spinal cord disease occurs or compression of the spinal cord at the neck region for those who are unable or unwilling to undergone MRI scan of the spine.

 Lumbar myelography

 This procedure is to look for the level of spinal cord disease such as lumbar nerve root compression, cauda equina syndrome, conus medullaris lesions, and spinal stenosis.
 This is done for those who are unwilling or unable to do MRI scan of the spine.
 Lumbar puncture is done before injected contrast into the thecal sac.
-However, it is dangerous to do lumbar puncture in those who has raised intracranial pressure.
-For those who had recently done lumbar punctre in one week time, there may be some cerebrospinal fluid (CSF) accumulates in the subdural space.
+However, it is dangerous to do lumbar puncture in those who have raised intracranial pressure (ICP).
+For those who had recently done lumbar puncture in one week time, there may be some cerebrospinal fluid (CSF) accumulates in the subdural space.
 Thus needle maybe mistakenly inserted into subdural space rather than the targeted subarachnoid space.

 AP, lateral, and oblique radiographic views of the lumbar spine are taken.
 The oblique view is used to examine the exiting nerve roots from cauda equina.